Shivix/Moxi/README.md

 A modern debugger designed with modularity and extensibility in mind.

 This is still in the early stages, some details here may not be accurate.
+I have not had much time to work on this, but it is not abandoned, this is a long term project.
-But I am working on this regularly, please feel free to give feedback at any stage.
+Please feel free to give feedback at any stage by creating an issue.
 It is a unique idea which I believe has alot of potential.

 ## Usage